 Quasar® is an elastic system that can be auto scaled to any size without needing users’ intervention allowing hundreds of files being processed simultaneously.
 Performing QC on large content library or a content burst can be very time-consuming.
 With Quasar®, you never have to worry about varying content volumes.
 Just post them to Quasar® and it will be processed quickly.
 The QC jobs that would take months to process can be done in just a few days.

 One of the biggest concerns for content QC on Cloud is the content security.
 Along with that, the content latency is also an important consideration.
 Following capabilities are available in Quasar® to address these issues:

 - Pre-authenticated URL

 - Temporary security credentials

 - No storage of user’s credentials anywhere in the Quasar® system

-- No access to user’s content and the processing VMs to even our support teams
+- No access to user’s content and the processing VMs

 - Auto provisioning of virtual machine in the content region.
 This has the following benefits

 - No inter-region latency allowing faster cloud video content QC